Sai Prakash Dahake

-Sai Prakash Dahake (born 1964) is an Indian politician from Maharashtra.
+Sai Prakash Dahake Patil (born 1964) is an Indian politician from Maharashtra.
 She is an MLA from Karanja Assembly constituency in Washim district.
 She won the 2024 Maharashtra Legislative Assembly election representing the Bharatiya Janata Party.

 Early life and education

 Dahake is from Karanja, Washim district, Maharashtra.
-She is wife of late Prakash Uttamrao Dahake, the former MLA from Karanja seat.
+She was wife of late Prakash Uttamrao Dahake, the former MLA from Karanja seat.
 She studied Class 12 at Ladies High School, Amravati, and passed in 1982.
 Later, she discontinued her studies.

 Career

 Dahake won from Karanja Assembly constituency representing Bharatiya Janata Party in the 2024 Maharashtra Legislative Assembly election.
 She polled 85,005 votes and defeated her nearest rival and sitting MLA son Gyayak Rajendra Patni of the Nationalist Congress Party (SP), by a margin of 35,073 votes.